 Formerly known as physician’s assistants (anaesthesia) and anaesthesia practitioners.

 First appeared in 1989.
-There are currently around 200 SCPs working in the NHS.
+There are currently at least 600 SCPs working in the NHS.

 Eligibility for SCP roles relies on an individual already being a registered healthcare professional.

 This means that they will be subject to some form of statutory regulation, but there is no role-specific regulation for SCPs.

 The General Practice Forward View promised an additional 3,000 mental health therapists working in primary care by 2020/21.

 NHS Digital data showed that as of October 2021, only 35 IAPT (improving access to psychological therapies) staff were working in general practice.

 Not so much a new role, rather new care settings and ways of working for existing types of mental health worker.
 The idea is to help enable GP practices or groups of practices embed mental health workers.

 188 in general practice in as of July 2021.